-11.1 Notice
+11.1.
+Notice

-Except for motions which can be moved without notice under Rule 12, written notice of every motion, must be delivered to the Director of Legal and Planning Services and Monitoring Officer not later than 5.00pm on the seventh working day before the Council meeting at which it is to be considered.
+Except for motions which can be moved without notice under Rule 12, written notice of every motion, must be delivered to the Chief Executive not later than 5.00pm on the seventh working day before the Council meeting at which it is to be considered.
 Motions received will be recorded and open to public inspection.

-11.2 Motion set out in agenda
+11.2.
+Motion set out in agenda